 Over many centuries, successive waves of tea and tea-drinking customs flowed from China to Japan.
-The Japanese absorbed the Chinese influence but, over time, Japan established a unique tea culture.
+The Japanese absorbed the Chinese influence but, over time, Japan established a unique cultural milieu around tea.
 Now the currents of Japanese tea culture are flowing outward to Europe.
 In the past 50 years, Europeans have been diving and delving into the green waters.
 What is it about Japanese tea that attracts Europeans, and how is it pouring into European culture?

 Europeans who have become deeply involved with Japanese tea offered their opinions.

 Although their answers are not definitive for all Europeans, their observations provide useful generalities that tea industry workers should contemplate.

 Food, many say, was a door through which Japanese tea entered Europe.
 Andre Andersson from Sweden is a tea trader for Kagoshima Seicha, a Japanese tea company in Kyushu.
 Reflecting on his personal and business experiences, he says that for many Europeans, a sushi meal at a restaurant was an introduction to green tea.

 According to the research of the Japan External Trade Organization (JETRO), “Starting from the mid-to-late 1980s, the sushi boom rippled across Europe.”
 One reason for the sushi boom, which raised awareness of other Japanese foods and beverages, was the association of health with the Japanese diet.